Working with Gingerbread House Kits

 I’m a total newbie at making gingerbread houses.
 I’ve cobbled something together with graham crackers once or twice, but I’d never even attempted the real deal.

-Using a gingerbread house kit rather than making a from-scratch gingerbread house makes life SO much easier.
+Using a kit rather than making a from-scratch gingerbread house makes life SO much easier.

 Myles and I used Wilton’s Welcome to Christmas Mini Christmas Village Kit.

 There are so many things that I loved about using a kit:

-- The kit has all of the gingerbread pieces that you need.
+- It has all of the gingerbread pieces that you need.

-- The kit comes with icing and piping bags.
+- It comes with icing and piping bags.

 - It comes with candy decorations.